 Cat behaviour explained: Detecting the main cat problems

 Let’s say you’ve got your first kitten, let’s call him Felix!
 Felix will need to learn about his territory and play and develop just like any other pet would.
 They need a safe and comfortable environment.
 Although sometimes, their development may be problematic.
-So let’s take each problem step by step so that you can learn to understand what it all means.
+So let’s take each problem step by step so that you can learn to understand what it all means – here are some cat behaviors explained.

 If your cat chews objects at home, look for the cause first as we have just mentioned.
 Make sure their diet is high quality and varied, make sure he likes his food.
 Enrich this further with more activity and games, because most of this behaviour is due to boredom and frustration.